 So, what is the best way to apply for jobs after college?
-First, you should have a good idea what kind of job you are qualified for and what you want to do.
+First, you should have a good idea about what kind of job you are qualified for and what you want to do.
 Start by researching the top companies in your industry and see if they are offering any entry-level jobs.
 You may even be able to create a handful of different cover letters for specific types of jobs that you can customize for each application instead of writing a completely new one for each job.

 When applying for your first job after school, it is a game of numbers – the more applications you submit the more interviews you’ll get and the more likely you are to land a job.
 Don’t enter the job application process feeling that you are entitled to the job you want just because you have a degree – employers are looking for more than just a diploma.
 You’ll need communication skills and the ability to work with a team as well.
 Just keep an open mind and apply to as many jobs as you are qualified for, even if they don’t specifically apply to your degree.